ahmadalli/public-notes/docs/index.md

 # Intro

-This is a blog, but in documentation format.
+This is documentation of my ideas, thoughts, and experiences.

 ## Why